Neamar/DUCK/rosa_on_himself.md

 can't see how they can fit together.

-<P> I don't mind if someone says that they don't care for my art
-or my writing, or that they prefer some others to me (I'll sooner agree than disagree with that sort of stuff); but I really dislike hearing that people think I do sequels to Barks stories as some sort of
+I don't mind if someone says that they don't care for my art or my writing, or that they prefer some others to me (I'll sooner agree than disagree with that sort of stuff); but I really dislike hearing that people think I do sequels to Barks stories as some sort of